tensor-compiler/taco/README.md

 std::cout << A << std::endl;
 ```

-# The taco web and command-line tools
+# The taco online and command-line tools
-If you just need to compute a single tensor kernel you can use the [taco web
+If you just need to compute a single tensor kernel you can use the [taco online
-tool](www.tensor-compiler.org/online) to generate a custom C library.
+tool](http://www.tensor-compiler.org/online) to generate a custom C library.
 You can
 also use the taco command-line tool to the same effect:
 ```
 cd <taco-directory>